Suicide inhibition: Rational drug design

 Suicide inhibitors are used in what is called "rational drug design" where the aim is to create a novel substrate, based on already known mechanisms and substrates.
-The main goal of this approach is to create substrates that are unreactive until within that enzyme's active site and at the same time being highly specific.
+The main goal of this approach is to create substrates that are unreactive until they are within that enzyme's active site and at the same time being highly specific.
 Drugs based on this approach have the advantage of very few resulting side effects.